mayarahmo/DataCube_Kettle_Plugin/README.md

 ----
 RUN THE TRANSFORMATION
-Download data-integration4.1 (Kettle modified) and DataCubeTransformation.ktr execute spoon.bat inside the folder e import the file
+Download data-integration4.1 (Kettle) and DataCubeTransformation.ktr execute spoon.bat inside the folder e import the file
 ----

 ---